gnosischain/documentation/docs/specs/bridges/eth-gc/multi-token-extension/correspondence-of-bridgeable-tokens.md

 ---
-description: Find the analogous token address for tokens bridged on Ethereum and xDai
+description: Find the analogous token address for tokens bridged on Ethereum and GC
 ---

-# Corresponding token contract addresses (ETH - XDAI)
+# Corresponding token contract addresses (ETH - GC)

-There are several approaches to discover the token contract on the Ethereum Mainnet that corresponds to the token contract on the xDai chain.
+There are several approaches to discover the token contract on the Ethereum Mainnet that corresponds to the token contract on the Gnosis Chain.

 ## Approach #1: BlockScout